-As we all know the planet is currently gripped in the covid-19 epidemic.
+As we all know the planet is currently gripped in the COVID-19 epidemic.
 Everything is shut down and we’re being told to stay at home.
 While the self-quarantine gig sounds pretty chill and all, lounging around at home with your 28 rolls of toilet paper and 15 kilos of pasta, it’s an absolute nightmare for sports fans as anything worth watching has been cancelled!
 So with no football on the TV, there’s no better time to learn about some of the smaller footballing nations of the world.

-Let’s kick of with North Macedonia, the home of the CONIFA World Football Cup 2020.
-Hardly a dominating force in world football, North Macedonia are currently sat in 68th place in the FIFA world ranking sandwiched between El Salvador and 2018 World Cup group stage participants Saudi Arabia.
+Let’s kick off with North Macedonia, the home of the CONIFA World Football Cup 2020.
+Hardly a dominating force in world football, North Macedonia is currently sat in 68th place in the FIFA world ranking sandwiched between El Salvador and 2018 World Cup group stage participants Saudi Arabia.
 As is the case for probably 95% of Europe, football is the most popular sport in North Macedonia both in terms of participants and spectators.

 HISTORY OF FOOTBALL IN NORTH MACEDONIA